nushell/nushell.github.io/commands/docs/append.md

 ## Examples

-Append one integer to a list
+Append one int to a list
 ```nu
 > [0 1 2 3] | append 4
 ╭───┬───╮